pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 .hi[Uncaught SyntaxError: Unexpected end of input]

-- If you fail to close one of your curly brackets JavaScript won't notice until it reaches the __end of the file__, at which point it will realise that at some point you didn't close one of your curlies
+- If you fail to close one of your curly brackets JavaScript won't notice until it reaches the __end of the file__, at which point it will realize that at some point you didn't close one of your curlies
 - It doesn't know which one
 - You have to go back through your program to look for it!

 ---